curl / Development / test-fileformat.pl

 <keywords>

 A newline-separated list of keywords describing what this test case uses and tests.
 Try to use already used keywords.
-These keywords will be used for statistical/informational purposes and for choosing or skipping classes of tests.
+These keywords are used for statistical/informational purposes and for choosing or skipping classes of tests.
 Keywords must begin with an alphabetic character, -, [ or { and may actually consist of multiple words separated by spaces which are treated together as a single identifier.
 Most keywords are only there to provide a way for users to skip certain classes of tests, if desired, but a few are treated specially by the test harness or build system.

 When using curl built with Hyper, the keywords must include HTTP or HTTPS for 'hyper mode' to kick in and make line ending checks work for tests.